-Severe Weather Shelter Network partners with organizations and agencies in the community to provide emergency overnight shelter on life threatening winter nights for individuals living on the streets.
+Severe Weather Shelter Network partners with community organizations and agencies to provide overnight shelter on life-threatening winter nights for individuals living on the streets.

 Severe Weather Shelter Network mobilizes community resources to provide physical, mental, and spiritual short-term REFUGE to individuals living on the streets in the Denver Metro area.

 Relationships with Christ as our model (1 Corinthians 13:4-8)